NHSDigital/communications-manager-api/specification/documentation/GetMessage.md

 This system queries 3rd party integrations during the sending process.
 If this occurs, the `metadata` field will be populated with information about the queries made, including:

-* `queriedAt` - the date and time that the query ocurred at
+* `queriedAt` - the date and time that the query occurred at
 * `version` - a version of the document returned in the query, if supported by the 3rd party
 * `labels` - the channels that the response affected
 * `source` - the 3rd party system the query was made to